GetStream/vg/README.md

 4. Version pinning for executables, such as linters (e.g. [`errcheck`](https://github.com/kisielk/errcheck)) and codegen tools (e.g. [`protoc-gen-go`](https://github.com/golang/protobuf))
 5. Importing a dependency that's locally checked out outside of the workspace (also called multi project workflow)
-6. Optional full isolation for imports
+6. Optional full isolation for imports, see the section on [import modes](#workspace-import-modes) for details.

 Virtualgo doesn't do dependency resolution or version pinning itself, because this is a hard problem that's already being solved by other tools.
 Its approach